The Black Diamond, Copenhagen

 Disability parking

-Motorists with a disability parking permits can park at Søren Kierkegaards Plads in connection with a visit to To Black Diamond.
-The site has six disabled parking spaces.
+Motorists with a disability parking card can park at Søren Kierkegaards Plads in connection with a visit to The Black Diamond.
+The location has six disability parking spaces.
 These cannot be reserved.

-• S-train to Central Station, 15 minutes on foot or bus line 26.
+• S-train to Central Station, 15 minutes on foot.

 • Metro to Gammel Strand st. or Christianshavn st., 10-12 minutes on foot.